 I last visited here in 2008 using my parents for transport so I could get in some quality mountain days for my log book.
 It was raining hard, hailing, and being a lot less fit than I am now I bailed at Sgorr Bahn worried I wouldn’t make it to the Munro summit of Sgorr Dhearg on the mountain range of Beinn a Bheithir, before the weather turned truly awful.
 As it happened it didn’t and as I got back to Ballachulish it brightened and I was left disappointed at not being braver and bolder.

+That year marked a watershed for me, as I bought my own home and eventually changed jobs to a new city.
+Both things ultimately changing me gradually into who I am today.
 Now I am no longer bothered that my academic career didn’t lead me to a PhD as I’d wanted initially.
 Now I am lucky enough to have a well paid job working for an organisation that changes people’s lives (even if my own job is a mind numbing array of spreadsheets and contract negotiations).
 Now I’m a home owner and single.
+Everything has changed.

 This wednesday I set off from Ballachulish to tackle Beinn a Bheithir in winter, making the most of the fabulous weather and appropriate avalanche report to allow me to do Schoolhouse arête.

 Last monday I woke to gorgeous sunshine and blue skies which is almost unheard of in Scotland.
 Having looked at the avalanche report and knowing there was still a lot of unstable windslab around on the northern slopes, I headed to the Mamores to bag a Munro.